 If you have been a member of CVEA for at least 12 continuous months, are a member in good standing (defined as having not more than one delinquency in payment during the last 12 consecutive months of service), and are not currently an employee or close relative of an incumbent director or employee, you may be eligible to be a director.
 For a complete list of director qualifications, please refer to CVEA's Bylaws Section 4.02, Qualifications.

 Candidates participate in a petition process to become eligible.
-Packets explaining the nomination and petition process will be available at either office at the end of December.
-A petition must be submitted and signatures validated by CVEA staff before 6 p.m., Thursday, February 14, 2019.
-Petitions may be dropped off or mailed to our office in Glennallen or Valdez.
+Packets explaining the nomination and petition process will be emailed to qualified potential candidates upon request.
+Packets can be picked up at your local office by appointment.
+To make an appointment call your local office.
+A petition must be submitted and signatures validated by CVEA staff before 5 p.m., Thursday, February 11, 2021.
+Petitions and nomination materials should be emailed to firstname.lastname@example.org or may be mailed or dropped off, with appointment, to our office in Glennallen or Valdez.